anaalusouto/Munguba-Plataform/README.md

 Note: This application requires a valid credentials.json file in the root directory to authenticate with the Google Sheets API.

 ## Authors

-Ana Luiza Souto - Lead Developer & Researcher
+* **Ana Luiza Souto** - *Lead Developer & Software Engineer*
+  <br>Responsible for the full-stack implementation, architecture, and engineering of the platform.

-Alcina Girotto - Research & Scientific Validation
+* **MSc.
+Alcina Girotto** - *Lead Researcher & Co-Author*
+  <br>Author of the Master's Thesis for which this software was developed as a technological product.
+Responsible for conceptualization, data curation, and scientific validation.

-Marcos Paulo - Advisor & Project Coordinator
+* **Dr. Marcos Paulo** - *Advisor & Project Coordinator*
+  <br>Research advisor for both authors and co-author of the Munguba concept.

 ## Acknowledgments